 If you haven’t already ordered a survey on the property, you might want to consider getting one at this stage.
-Surveys are inspections of a property’s condition, and you’re responsible for organising them.
+Surveys are inspections of a property’s condition, and as the buyer, you’re responsible for organising them.

 Do I really need a home survey?